srizaaryal/gameofthrones/README.md

 # Standard User Flow
-This section will walk you through the typical steps a user would take when navigating your Game of Thrones website:

 Initial Landing on the Home Page
 Users start by landing on the website's Home Page.
 Here, they can read about the background and context of the Game of Thrones series.